46 Free Donation Receipt Templates (501c3, Non-Profit)

 Personal property (in-kind) donation

 Personal Property donations include giving contributions in terms of clothing, furniture, art, household items, among other necessities required by the charity.
-The donation receipt that captures personal property donations should consist of the name of the item being contributed, the value of the item, and a brief description of the item.
+The receipt that captures personal property donations should consist of the name of the item being contributed, the value of the item, and a brief description of the item.
 Other considered factors in such a receipt could be; the date when the transaction was carried out, the name of the donor, and the charity receiving the contribution.

-The IRS allows a donor can claim tax deductions on personal property donated to charity worth more than $500 but not more than $5000.
+The IRS allows a donor to claim tax deductions on personal property donated to charity worth more than $500 but not more than $5000.
 In such situations, the IRS stipulates that the property be professionally appraised to qualify for a tax deduction.

 Vehicle donation

-Vehicle donation receipts are viable for applying for tax deductions if the worth of the vehicle donated exceeds $500.
+These receipts are viable for applying for tax deductions if the worth of the vehicle donated exceeds $500.
 To receive tax deductions, donors and charities must fill the forms below according to the IRS guidelines at the end of the year.

 • Donor’s Name